nathantheone94/Neptune-Elegoo3-Klipper/README.md

-# Klipper Config File for Elegoo Neptune 3 (WIP)
+[# Klipper Config File for Elegoo Neptune 3 (WIP)

-Base printer config file for **Klipper** (based on the original code from [jerryngm](https://github.com/jerryngm/Neptune-Elegoo3-Klipper)). **Use at your own risk!!** Please read the comments in the file, you will need to calibrate multiple things specially the heater PID for the hotend and bed.
+Base printer config file for **Klipper** (based on the original code from [jerryngm](https://github.com/jerryngm/Neptune-Elegoo3-Klipper) & [bsas](https://github.com/jerryngm/Neptune-Elegoo3-Klipper)). **Use at your own risk!!** Please read the comments in the file, you will need to calibrate multiple things specially the heater PID for the hotend and bed.

+Precompiled firmware for the Neptune 3 mainboard can be found in the firmware folder

 ## 📄 **Done:**
  ✔️ X Y Z E Steppers and Endstops